AmeyVijeesh/Python-Projects/Tkinter: Phone Simulator/ReadMe.md

 # Phone-Simulator
-An extremely simple Phone Simulator (similar to the one of Xc) made using Tkinter.
-This Simulator contains 6 apps, each of them found commonly in different OS.
+An extremely simple Phone Simulator (similar to the one of Xcode's), but made in tkinte.
+This contains six apps, each of them found commonly in different OS.

 # Modules